• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Huh?
 He wrote a bunch of books.
 At least one other baseball novel (Iowa Baseball Confederacy or something), a few short story collections, plus his First Nation based stuff.

 Yeah, Kinsella actually wrote a ton.
 He was a prolific short story writer.
 He had one big hit, that's true.
 But he wrote a bunch.
-He did disappear for about 15 years after he was hit by a car and left really fucked up.
+He did disappear for about 15 years after he was hit by a car and left really forked up.
 He couldn't write anymore, he said, because he couldn't concentrate.

 He had a pretty weird life, all in all.
 Worth reading about.